 This page and series of blog posts follows Mark Watson and Hana Black’s transcontinental cycling journey, following the length of the Americas: from Deadhorse, Alaska to Ushuaia, Argentina.
 A distance of over 30,000 kilometres.

-We’re expecting approximately 20 months on the road and will be attempting to stitch together a route that stays off paved highways as much as possible.
+We’re expecting approximately two years on the road and will be attempting to stitch together a route that stays off paved highways and in remote back country as much as possible.

 We started on June 6, 2016 with the arctic Dalton Highway and the Denali, Taylor and Top of the World Highways.
 Then crossing Canada via the Klondike, Alaska, Stewart Cassiar and Yellowhead Highways, through to the Icefields Parkway which we followed down to Banff.
 From there we joined the Great Divide Mountain Bike Route through the cold fall months right through to Hachita, New Mexico; just short of the Mexican border.

 We then headed west across the deserts of South Western USA to San Diego, arriving in early December 2016.
 The incredible Baja Divide came next.
 Currently we are in Mexico’s Central Highlands, piecing together a route that keeps us either in the mountains or on dirt (preferably both) as much as possible.
 We don’t tend to plan too far ahead, so Central and South American routes are whole new adventures to research for.